Craigie Waggonway: Associated infrastructure

-Operation of the Waggonway
+Operation of the waggonway

 In keeping with other such waggonways the line was probably worked by horses with some manual handling.
 The waggonway did not reach the quayside however and coal may have been delivered to the town from here and a short distance away at the Ayr north quay stood the wooden and later steel 'hurries' where coal was tipped into the holds of the fleet of colliers and most transported to Ireland.
 In 1857 four hurries are shown on the OS map, connected to the Auchincruive or Whitletts Waggonway.
 A horse could haul between 5 and 7 coal waggons carrying 26 cwt each.

 The Craigie Waggonway reached as far as the rear of buildings that faced on to Content Street (named after a local farm) and on the OS map of 1857 a smithy is marked, possibly also indicating stables as both would be required for a horse draw line.

 The routes

-The line started at Craigie Pit No.1 that also had a road connection with the Braehead to Mainholm Road close to Dalmelling and then curved down past Craigie Pits Nos 2 and 3 before passing one of the Craigie House lodges and crossing the railway before terminating at Content Street.
+The line started at Craigie Pit No.1 that also had a road connection with the Braehead to Mainholm Road close to Dalmilling and then curved down past Craigie Pits Nos 2 and 3 before passing one of the Craigie House lodges and crossing the railway before terminating at Content Street.
 The route was nearly level and was not unduly encumbered by drifting sand from the dunes that lay further west.